AraVraelHalt/Codebase-Explorer/README.md

 - Custom parsing logic for functions and imports

 **Styling & UX:**
-- Dark theme with edge highlighting
+- Dark theme with edge highlights
+- Directional arrows between nodes
 - Sidebar file expansion and toggles
-- Edge glow using dynamic styles
+- Edge glow using dynamic styles and color-code

 ---